o355/PyWeather/README.md

 ## What's still coming?
 Lots!
 While I'm grabbing the most important of data, there's still a lot of features coming, as seen on the To-Do list page.

+## Contributing
+Since I'm a solo developer, in which I'm forced to devote 33% of my life to school, 30% of my life to sleeping, and 10-15% of my life to doing other things (like homework, etc), that leaves about ~15-20% of my time to freely develop (akin to 2-3 hours).
+If you want to lend a helping hand to PyWeather, I encourage you to take on something from the todo list (preferrably, not the first thing on the list), and submit a pull request.
+You will be eternally thanked for your contribution.

+If you don't know how to code Python, bug test the program!
+Test every aspect of the program, and report issues if you find something.
+Doing such will also get yourself eternally thanked for your contribution.

+I'll soon open the door to Wiki contributing/translations, but not yet.
+I still need to figure out the logistics of that.